Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

 ```
 - As a note, there are better ways to display an image than just to display it as a block.

-**Third Problem, it is not as big, however and if it is, four should do.
+Third Problem: it is not as big, however, and if it is, four should do.
--This third problem is regarding the lack of information on the button, which might be needed for people that use listing web elements to navigate through the web.
+-This third problem is regarding the lack of information on the button, which might be needed for people who use listing web elements to navigate through the web.

 Before fix
 ```html